Chris Christie was re-elected by a wide margin in 2013, defeating State Senate Majority Leader Barbara Buono.

 Several of Christie's appointees and aides resigned, and Christie fired others, as investigations into the closures intensified.

-The committee had been unable to determine if Christie had advance knowledge since it was asked by the US Attorney to postpone interviewing certain key witnesses.
+The committee had been unable to determine if Christie had advance knowledge since it was asked by the US attorney to postpone interviewing certain key witnesses.

-The beach which was closed to the public as a result of the shutdown, and Christie commuted to the beach from Trenton via state helicopter while his family was staying at the official governor's residence there.
+The beach was closed to the public as a result of the shutdown, and Christie commuted to the beach from Trenton via state helicopter while his family was staying at the official governor's residence there.

 Chris Christie's spokesman said that he didn't "get any sun" because he was wearing a baseball cap at the time of the photo.